ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 Less than 10% of all respondents ever participated in Solidity language design related efforts.

-The distribution between participating in forum discussion and proposing features or language changes as a Github issue is fairly similar, while language design discussions and feedback calls have slightly less participation (all between 80 - 108 people, multiple selection possible).
+The distribution between participating in forum discussion and proposing features or language changes as a Github issue is fairly similar, while language design discussions and feedback calls have slightly less participation (all between 80 - 108 people, multiple selections possible).

 Of the roughly 90% that did not participate in language design, most state they don’t know how, followed by being “too busy with work or other things”.
 Roughly 30% say that they are not interested in or qualified for the discussions.